-ITT GENERAL CONTROL THERMOSTAT - Turn and hold the gas knob to the PILOT position as you hold a lighted match to the pilot burner.
+Turn and hold the gas knob to the PILOT position as you hold a lighted match to the pilot burner.
 Release the gas knob after one minute (repeat procedure if pilot goes out).
 Turn the gas knob to ON.

+TEMPERATURE CONTROL

-TEMPERATURE CONTROL - Adjust the Temperature Control lever on either Unitrol or ITT thermostat to the desired temperature as marked on the control.
+Adjust the Temperature Control lever on either Unitrol or Jade thermostat to the desired temperature as marked on the control.

 The main burner will light automatically and burn as needed to maintain the temperature you have selected.
-It is a good idea to light the water heater the night before you leave and turn it off in the morning.
+If you desire hot water during traveling, it is a good idea to light the water heater the night before you leave and turn it off in the morning.
 The water will remain hot for some time while you are traveling.